 Edmund is a beautiful picture of grace.
 I love the title Aslan gives him – Edmund the Just.

-Edmund has seen evil.
-He’s been bewitched, he has betrayed, and been restored.
+Edmund experiences evil.
+He’s been bewitched and betrays his family.
 His valiance is unquestioned.
-It’s Edmund who destroys the Witch’s wand, and is nearly killed for his bravery.
-Also, Edmund never questions Peter’s place as High king.
+It’s Edmund who destroys the Witch’s wand and is nearly killed for his bravery.
+Also, Edmund never questions Peter’s place as High King.
 He serves him loyally, throughout his entire life.
 In the Voyage of the Dawn Treader, when Caspian is very near to loosing his head, Edmund falls back on his Aslan-given authority.
 And if that authority has no sway, Edmund reminds Caspian (paraphrase) I really serve my older brother.
 He’s the High King, he has the final say.

 But the most special, heartwarming moments for me, is Edmund’s love of grace and justice.
 Edmund never forgets his failure and forgiveness.
 While others may be quick to judge, Edmund knows grace.
 He’s constantly willing to give that grace to others.